 Remember that the first impression is likely to be a key determinant in your kids’ willingness to participate in future trips so this may be your last chance to introduce your family to hiking.
 The experience that they have on their first hiking trip can be very good or very bad.
 If they don’t like it, they may never want to do it again and even if they agree to do it again, their attitude towards backpacking is going to make a huge difference.

 Try to make the most of your hike and make sure that not only you enjoy your hiking trip but also your kids like it as well.
 Have a ton of patience and if your kids want to stop and explore something for a while, be flexible and do it even if it means that you won’t stick strictly to your initial plan for the trip.
-Have fun even if it means to embrace dirt and mud because your kids will.
+Have fun even if it means to embrace dirt and mud because your kids will (yes, they love jumping into mud puddles and it can actually be beneficial for them).
 Oh, and don’t be afraid to get wet a bit.
-Just enjoy your time and have fun with your kids on the trail.
+Just enjoy your time and have fun with your kids.

 Have a positive attitude and try your best to make your first trip a good one – your effort will pay off in the long run.

-Hiking with kids is worth it.
-It’s an incredibly rewarding activity for both you and your kids.
+An incredibly rewarding family activity, backpacking with kids is worth it.
 Just remember to keep your first hikes short or segment them if they are a bit longer.

 Plan your hiking adventure carefully and let the kids participate in the process.
 Make things interesting for them, be prepared to slow your pace, and carry all their stuff if necessary.
 It won’t be easy and you’ll have some challenges on the trail but you’ll also have a ton of fun.
 Enjoy your surroundings and make some great memories of hiking with your kids.

-Hiking with kids can be and should be fun so don’t hesitate and go explore nature with your children!
+Spending time with your kids can be and should be fun so don’t hesitate and go explore nature with your children.
+There is no better way to encourage the development of a life-long relationship with the great outdoors.